Ahaeflig/NHL-Inspector/ProcessBook/README.md

 <img src="images/ui1.jpg" width="450" />
 </div>

+We also implemented a slider that let's the user easily change the date of the championship.

 ## Layout choice evolution

 First we thought about having three separated parts of the page dedicated to display the data and the user choices.